-Further, it's important to mention that the basic factors that are checked during evaluation are dynamic in many terms - like change over a time period, through different roads, vehicle types etc.
+Further, it is important to mention that the basic factors that are checked during evaluation are dynamic in many terms - like change over a time period, through different roads, vehicle types etc.

-So, whenever there is an evaluation about C-ITS impact, it should be considered that this evaluation never happens versus static elements.
-In fact, all factors related to the three areas of evaluation mentioned, that is traffic efficiency (such as traffic flow, density, speed, gaps etc.), traffic safety (such as speed, brakes, driver awareness etc. and the overall indicators such as number of crashes, injuries and fatalities) and also environmental issues (such as noise, pollution, CO2 emissions etc.), are constantly changing, alone and without any C-ITS-involvement.
+Whenever there is an evaluation about C-ITS impact, it should be considered that this evaluation never happens versus static elements.
+In fact, all factors related to the three areas of evaluation mentioned are constantly changing, alone and without any C-ITS-involvement.
+This is valid for traffic efficiency (parameters such as traffic flow, density, speed, gaps etc.), traffic safety (parameters such as speed, brakes, driver awareness etc. and the overall indicators such as number of crashes, injuries and fatalities) and also environmental issues (parameters such as noise, pollution, CO_2 emissions etc.),

-So, whenever impact-evaluation takes place, it should not be measured against static, but a dynamic baseline (not C-ITS-influenced) development.
+Whenever impact-evaluation takes place, it should not be measured against static, but a dynamic baseline (not C-ITS-influenced) development.